-Electronic devices are only permitted in the classroom at the discretion of the teacher, on a "special occasion" basis, not as a general rule.
+Electronic devices are only permitted in the classroom at the discretion of the teacher, on a "special occasion"

+basis, not as a general rule.
 Student use of the electronic device is permissible only as specifically instructed by the teacher.

-Consequences for electronic devices violations are subject to the following disciplinary action:
+Violations of the electronic device policy are subject to the following disciplinary action:

-- 1. First offense phone is taken away for the remainder of the day and returned to the student after school, student is issued a detention - 2.
-Second offense phone is taken away, parents are contacted, parents pick up item after school, student is issued detention, student checks phone into the office for one week - 3.
-Third offense or subsequent offense(s) phone is taken away and returned to the parent, student is issued detention, student checks phone into the office for the remainder of the semester.
-Repeated offenses after the third offense shall warrant conferences with parents to resolve problem.
+- 1. First offense phone is turned into the office for the remainder of the day and returned to the student after school, student is issued a detention - 2.
+Second offense phone is turned into the office, parents are contacted, student is issued detention, student checks phone into the office for one week - Third offense or subsequent offense(s) phone is turned into the office, parents are contacted, student is issued detention, student checks phone into the office for the remainder of the semester.

+Repeated offenses after the third offense shall warrant a conference with parents to resolve problem.